Latexinz/AI-EEG/README.md

 Install necessary python libraries by running 'sh install.sh' in terminal.

-Run the python scripts with 'sh run.sh' in terminal.
+Run the python scripts with 'bash run.sh' in terminal.